nvdaes/pcKbBrl/readme.md

 		* Left hand: f, d, s, r, e, w, a, q for dots 1, 2, 3, 4, 5, 6, 7 and 8.
 		* Right hand: j, k, l, u, i, o, ; (semicolon), p for dots 1, 2, 3, 4, 5, 6, 7 and 8.
 3. You can press most other keys as normal, including space, backspace, enter and function keys.
 Take care about not pressing alt+shift, since changing the keyboard layout may affect the entered dots.
+4. Press space bar in combination with braille dots to move the system cursor (or report the current line), just if you were using a braille display.
+For example, space+dot1 to emulate upArrow, space+dot4+dot5+dot6 to emulate control+end, space+dot1+dot4 to report the current line, etc.
-4. Press NVDA+0 to disable braille input.
+5. Press NVDA+0 to disable braille input.

 ## Important Notes